aragon/lock-to-vote-plugin/TESTS.md

 │   └── It Should return the right value
 ├── When Calling lockManager
 │   └── It Should return the right address
-├── When Calling token
+└── When Calling token
-│   └── It Should return the right address
+    └── It Should return the right address
-└── When Calling underlyingToken
-    ├── Given Underlying token is not defined
-    │   └── It Should use the (lockable) token's balance to compute the approval ratio └── Given Underlying token is defined
-        └── It Should use the underlying token's balance to compute the approval ratio
 ```

 ```